-A few more Facebook Q and A’s:
+A few more Q and A’s on Tagging Photos on Facebook:

 Q: “Is it polite to tag others in a photo on Facebook?”

-A: The best rule of thumb is to avoid tagging others in photos on Facebook when the photo angle or quality is anything less than profile-pic worthy.
+A: The best rule of thumb is to avoid tagging photos on Facebook of others when the photo angle or quality is anything less than profile-pic worthy.
 If someone is caught mid-blink, mid-sneeze or simply looking like a deer caught in the headlights, skip the tag.
 Have a perfectionist friend who is her own worst critic?
 Don’t bother tagging.
 You snapped a photo during a girl’s weekend before the first cup of coffee?
 You know better – ask first!

 Q: “What is the protocol for removing a tagged photo of myself from my profile?
 Is it necessary to contact my Facebook friend to let her know why I’ve removed it?”